Men who have sex with men blood donor controversy in the United Kingdom: Background

 In 2019, the UK blood donation services set up the FAIR steering group to explore possibilities of individualised risk assessment with regards to sexual behaviours and risk, in conjunction with Public Health England, Stonewall, the Terrence Higgins Trust and other groups.
 In December 2020 the FAIR steering group released a report detailing changes to the blood donation requirements to avoid excluding gay, bisexual and other men who have sex with men.
 The Advisory Committee on the Safety of Blood, Tissues and Organs recommended that the blood donation services implement the new policy recommendations.

 Policy

-On 14 June 2021, the UK implemented a new blood donation policy allowing gay, bisexual and other men who have sex with men to donate blood without any waiting periods - provided that they, like every donor, are monogamous (one partner), practice safe sexual behaviour and are completely honest on forms, as per every blood donor, with a “legally-binding and signed” statutory declaration.
+On 14 June 2021, the UK implemented a new blood donation policy allowing gay, bisexual and other men who have sex with men to donate blood without any waiting periods providing they declare they meet the blood donation eligibility requirement on legally-binding statutory declaration, as with any other donor.

 The current policy around sexual behaviour and blood donation eligibility is as follows: